Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like those from your local bakery.

 One of my baking 'hacks' is using an ice cream scoop to divide muffin or cupcake batter.
 It's easier, neater and allows each muffin to be roughly the same size.

 For a yummy and pretty touch, I'd recommend sprinkling some extra chopped apple and raw demerara sugar on top.
-The apple adds a little colour to those brown muffins and the sugar adds some crunch.
+The apple adds a little color to those brown muffins and the sugar adds some crunch.

-If you'd like jumbo cafe style muffins, this recipe will make 8-10 muffins.
-For average size muffins, this recipe will make 12.
+If you'd like jumbo cafe-style muffins, this recipe will make 8-10 muffins.
+For average-size muffins, this recipe will make 12.

-Customising these muffins
+Customizing these muffins

-To make oil free apple muffins, some of my readers have substituted the oil with applesauce and said it worked well (I haven't tried it myself).
+Some of my readers have substituted the oil with applesauce and said it worked well (I haven't tried it myself).

-For added deliciousness, add berries, white chocolate chips, pecans or walnuts to the muffin batter!
+You can also add berries, white chocolate chips, pecans or walnuts to the muffin batter!

-Other easy vegan apple recipes
+More cozy vegan apple recipes